MatchMaker - Balancing Station Positions

 That's good.
 MatchMaker is totally random, which it's supposed to be for assigning stations.
 However, as with pretty much everything else: random isn't what we want, we want even distributions.

 When we discovered this issue, we developed a method for balancing station positions without altering any of the other schedule parameters.
 With this new balancing, MatchMaker now produces schedules that heavily favor the more balanced station appearance distributions.
 For the 1,000 new schedules we tested, on average 81.21% of the teams had a 3-3-3 distribution and the other 18.79% get a 2-3-4 distribution, in some order.
 While it's theoretically possible, we saw no team get a less balanced schedule than 2-3-4.
+(See the update below, MatchMaker now produces schedule where all teams get the best possible station appearance distribution.)

 Below is the chart showing the new version stats.